 Help & Advice Habitat management Great crested newt advice Advice on great crested newts from Amphibian and Reptile Conservation The great crested newt has declined substantially and is now strictly protected by law.
 Amphibian and Reptile Conservation has a range of advice designed to meet the conservation challenges: Amphibian Habitat Management Handbook This handbook gives advice to land managers on how to look after sites for great crested newts, along with other native amphibians.
-Download the handbook for free or you can buy a paper copy from our online shop The Great Crested Newt Conservation Handbook This is a guide to habitat management, pond creation and restoration; published in 2001 so now rather dated, but still contains some useful information.
-Download the handbook for free Great Crested Newt Habitat Management A brief guide to habitat management can be downloaded here in: English Welsh Agri-environment advice in England: Environmental Stewardship “How great crested newts can gain Stewardship points for your farm: Entry Level Stewardship (ELS) and Higher Level Stewardship (HLS) Options” leaflet.
+Download or you can buy a paper copy from our online shop The Great Crested Newt Conservation Handbook This is a guide to habitat management, pond creation and restoration; published in 2001 so now rather dated, but still contains some useful information.
+Download Great Crested Newt Habitat Management A brief guide to habitat management can be downloaded here in: Download (English) Download (Welsh) Agri-environment advice in England: Environmental Stewardship “How great crested newts can gain Stewardship points for your farm: Entry Level Stewardship (ELS) and Higher Level Stewardship (HLS) Options” leaflet.
 The great crested newt is one of the species targeted by this agri-environment scheme.
 This ARC leaflet helps farmers and their advisors choose the key options that will benefit great crested newts under both ES schemes.
 The guidance also illustrates the need to target these options to provide great crested newt habitat linkages.
-Download the leaflet for free or contact us for a paper copy Agri-environment advice in Scotland: Scotland Rural Development Programme “A guide to Rural Priorities and Land Managers Options for great crested newts" leaflet.
-Similar to the above leaflet but targeted at helping farmers in Scotland under the SRDP.
-Download the leaflet for free or contact us for a paper copy Fish control guidance note Fish introduction has been identified as a significant factor causing the decline and extinction of populations.
+Downloador contact us for a paper copy Scotland's Agri-Environment Climate Scheme Advice for habitat management and enhancement for great crested newts as part of Scotland's Agri-Environment Climate Scheme aimed to promote practices that protect and enhance Scotland's natural heritage, improve water quality, manage flood risk and mitigate and adapt to climate change.
+"A guide to Agri-Environment Climate Scheme (AECS) options for great crested newts" leaflet can be downloaded for free.
+Download Fish control guidance note Fish introduction has been identified as a significant factor causing the decline and extinction of populations.
 There are a number of measures used for controlling fish, each with varying degrees of success.
 This guidance note provides a brief guide to these methods and associated issues.
-Download this leaflet for free Advantages and disadvantages of eDNA surveys for great crested newts: perceptions from practitioners Note on a workshop held at Herpetofauna Workers Meeting, February 2017.
-Download this paper Training We provide regular training on great crested newts and other amphibians each spring under our National Amphibian & Reptile Recording Scheme (NARRS).
+Download Advantages and disadvantages of eDNA surveys for great crested newts: perceptions from practitioners Note on a workshop held at Herpetofauna Workers Meeting, February 2017.
+Download Training We provide regular training on great crested newts and other amphibians each spring under our National Amphibian & Reptile Monitoring Programme.
 We can also run bespoke training courses on great crested newts – please contact us for details.